Revanth27-08/Lysozyme-in-Water-MD-Simulation-/README.md

 # Lysozyme in Water - MD Simulation

 Repository contains the resource for running the MD Simulation of Lysozyme in water using a single bash script.
-The workflow invloves the setting up the system (protein) in the box, neutralization with the ions, energy minimization, nvt equilibration, npt equilibration and production run using the GROMACS-2024 patched with PLUMED-2.11.0-dev with 2 threads in one GPU.
+The workflow invloves the setting up the system (protein) in the box, neutralization with the ions, energy minimization, nvt equilibration, npt equilibration and production run using the GROMACS-2024 patched with PLUMED-2.11.0-dev.

 - 1aki.pdb - Intial structure of the system (https://www.rcsb.org/structure/1aki)